 To prevent inadvertently killing off the butterflies that visit your garden, avoid using chemical pesticides or even bacterial weapons like Bt.
 I’m willing to share a little more of my produce with other caterpillars in return for the pleasure I get from watching the butterflies frolic around my yard.

-Read more about Plants That Attract Butterflies.
+Which flowers and plants are best for butterflies?
+It depends on the butterfly!
+Read more about specific Plants That Attract Butterflies.